CHUNSOKNA1997/smart-parking-system/docs/services/payment-service/ENV_CONFIG_UPDATE.md

 ## 🚀 Ready to Use!

-Your KHQR service is now configured with your Bakong credentials and ready to:
+Your payment service is now configured with your Bakong credentials and ready to:
 1. Generate KHQR payment codes
 2. Create deeplinks
 3. Verify payments